The Man of Sin

 So I have known Islam on three continents before coming to the region where it was first revealed.
 That experience guides my conviction that partnership between America and Islam must be based on what Islam is, not what it isn't.
 And I consider it part of my responsibility as President of the United States to fight against negative stereotypes of Islam wherever they appear.

-The United States has been one of the greatest sources of progress that there world has ever known.
+The United States has been one of the greatest sources of progress that the world has ever known.
 We were born out of revolution against an empire.

-We were founded upon the ideal that all are created equal, and we have shed blood and struggled for centuries to give meaning to those words-within our boarders, and around the world.
+We were founded upon the idea that all are created equal, and we have shed blood and struggled for centuries to give meaning to those words-within our borders, and around the world.

 Much has been made of the fact that an African-American with the name Barack Hussein Obama could be elected President.
 But my personal story is not so unique.